wp-plugins/count-shortcode/readme.txt

 You can also use the post_type argument to specify a post type (page, post, car, etc.)

+**List Usage**

+You can count all terms within a taxonomy, e.g., [list-counts taxonomy="tags"] or across all taxonomies [list-counts].

 == Installation ==

 1. Install the plugin as you would any other plugin

 == Changelog ==

+= 2.0 =
+* Added ability to display counts of all terms in a taxonomy, or across all taxonomies

 = 1.0 =
 * Initial Release